CallMeAtomfried/autoreactbot/README.md

 $lr [search text]

 It must not be an exact match, this will return every response to every trigger that contains the text you entered.
 The search results will show you the ID with which to delete a response, the trigger the response belongs to and the response itself.
+Triggers are automatically deleted if no response is associated with them